BetaNYC/floodgen-methodology/README.md

    ./process_views.sh
    ```

-**Note:** For detailed instructions and additional information, please refer to the documentation provided in the repository.

 ## Contributions
 Contributions to this project, including bug fixes, enhancements, and additional features, are welcome.
 Please refer to the contribution guidelines for more information.